-Finally, when executing the Teleoperation Roadmap, a set of overall guiding principles apply:
+When executing the Teleoperation Roadmap, a number of overall guiding principles do apply.

-- Avoid a Teleoperation disruption: the introduction of teleoperation functionalities in the existing logistics ecosystem should be gradual as drastic changes to how this ecosystem functions from an operational, regulatory or business perspective should be avoided. - Involve all relevant stakeholders: the impact of the introduction of teleoperated transport goes beyond those people and organizations that are directly involved with setting it up (such as TO service providers, fleet providers, or logistics companies).
-In order to avoid an investment bottleneck and a coordination problem later down the road, it is advised to involve all stakeholders from an early stage during the piloting or deployment phase (a comprehensive list of stakeholders and their roles, see [4]).
+Avoid a Teleoperation disruption.
+The introduction of teleoperation functionalities in the existing logistics ecosystem should be gradual.
+Drastic changes to how this ecosystem functions from an operational, regulatory, and business perspective have in our view limited chance of success.
+Instead, we recommend a gradual evolution towards more ambitious forms of teleoperation, focusing first on applications where the benefits from teleoperated transport are clear without disrupting the logistics chain.

+Involve all relevant stakeholders.
+The impact of the introduction of teleoperated transport goes beyond those people and organizations that are directly involved with setting it up (such as TO service providers, fleet providers, or logistics companies).
+In order to avoid an investment bottleneck and a coordination problem later down the road, it is best to involve all stakeholders from an early stage during the piloting or deployment phase.
+For a comprehensive list of stakeholders and their roles, we refer to Deliverables 3.2 and 3.4.

-- Teleoperation follows connectivity: while teleoperated transport presents an interesting business opportunity for connectivity providers, it is unlikely that individual teleoperated transport deployments will trigger significant investments in the 5G network infrastructure.
-TO service providers therefore should assess the potential of the deployment with the (5G) network as a given or at least consider the projected evolution in connectivity, for judging whether the service offering is viable and safe, rather than count on MNOs to make the necessary investments to fill in any gaps in connectivity. - It should be emphasized that 5G is the most suitable communication network for teleoperation.
-While some forms of teleoperation can today be deployed without requiring 5G network connectivity, a 5G-focused deployment strategy when considering direct teleoperation services is recommended. - Automated driving faces many challenges that also count for teleoperated transport, in particular those linked to unmanned transport.
+Teleoperation follows connectivity.
+While teleoperated transport presents an interesting business opportunity for connectivity providers, it is unlikely that individual teleoperated transport deployments will trigger significant investments in the 5G network infrastructure.
+When considering a deployment at a particular time, teleoperation service providers should therefore assess the potential of the deployment with the (5G) network at that time as a given - or at least with the projected evolution in connectivity absent the deployment.
+In other words, a teleoperation service provider should look at the connectivity that is currently being provided (or that is projected to be provided) to assess whether the service offering is viable and safe, rather than count on MNOs to make the necessary investments to fill in any gaps in connectivity.

+That being said, it should be emphasized that 5G is the most suitable communication network for teleoperation.
+While some forms of teleoperation can today be deployed without requiring 5G network connectivity, a 5G-focused deployment strategy when considering the provision of direct teleoperation services is recommended.

+Tag along with Automated Driving.
+Automated driving faces many challenges that also count for teleoperated transport, in particular those linked to unmanned transport.
 For example, issues related to liability (who is in control), type approval and pilot exemptions are similar for teleoperation and automated driving.
 The latter however has the advantage that many regulatory initiatives already have been kickstarted.
-It therefore is recommended to duly consider and integrate teleoperation technologies in relevant analyses and decision-making processing on automated driving, and applaud recent initiatives to that effect.
+We therefore recommend to duly consider and integrate teleoperation technologies in relevant analyses and decision-making processing on automated driving, and applaud recent initiatives to that effect.
+This has the additional benefit that solutions for both technologies will be immediately aligned, which minimizes coordination issues later on.